shane-gramlich/moananu.com/index.md

 ![Samoan Tattoo Pattern](images/pattern.jpg)
+Talofa lava, malo soifua, ma le lagi mama aiga uma o Moananu!
+Greetings to all our Moananu family!
+This is a designated gathering place for family and a resource for connecting others to our past.
+Our children must know who they are, where they came from, as they decide how to leave their contribution on life.

 ## Talofa
-Malo soifua ma le lagi mama aiga uma o Moananu!
-Greetings to all family of Moananu!

 You can use the [editor on GitHub](https://github.com/shanegramlich/moananu.com/edit/master/index.md) to maintain and preview the content for your website in Markdown files.